kreedyk/SimpleGUI-DLL_Injector/README.md

 This tool is for educational purposes and legitimate software development only (debugging, modding, etc).
 Using it may violate terms of service for some applications.
 I'm not responsible for misuse.

 ## Special Thanks
-- [Dear ImGui](https://github.com/ocornut/imgui) for the user interface.# re4launcher
+- [Dear ImGui](https://github.com/ocornut/imgui) for the user interface.